 3. Number of options

-Describe the file type (PDF, AI), dimensions (11” x 17”), or specific form (mounted board) that is required from the agency, along with where it should be sent (person, server).
+Describe the file type (PDF, AI), dimensions (11″ x 17″), or specific form (mounted board) that the agency requires, as well as where it should be sent (person, server).
+These also include the timing and date by which the agency must release the files.

 5. Medium/substrate details